China to cut taxes as GDP growth to slow further in 2019

 To combat the slowing growth, policy makers have said they will lower taxes, reduce fees, and streamline red tape.

-China will cut taxes and the social insurance companies must pay for their employees by nearly 2 trillion yuan ($298 billion), according to the report.
+China will cut taxes and the social insurance companies must pay for their employees by nearly 2 trillion yuan (US$298 billion), according to the report.

 ECONOMIC DIFFICULTIES